Gay Friendly Hotel Athens Greece: Top 5 (Updated 2021)

 The stylish rooms feature a modern bathroom, a flat-panel TV and designer furniture.
 The large windows allow for plenty of sunlight and stunning city views, while some rooms face the Acropolis.
 Wi-Fi is free in the entire property.

 The best place to stay in Athens, in front of the Acropolis ( best view on the roof top bar) near to restaurants, coffee bars, mini Market and the subway.
-Location is so convenient – Monastiraki station is right opposite, Acropolis 15 min walk, hop off hop on stops right in front, Syngtama square is walking distance.
+Location is so convenient – Monastiraki station is right opposite, Acropolis 15 min walk, hop off hop on stops right in front, Syntagma square is walking distance.

 This place is a definite destination to use as your base for your daily excursions to Plaka, Thiseio, Acropolis, Monastiraki, Syntagma with direct access to the metro station and to hop on – hop off touristic busses.